Court rejects Trump-era EPA finding that weed killer safe

 “EPA’s ‘no cancer’ risk conclusion did not stand up to scrutiny,'' she said.
 “The court agreed that EPA needed to ensure the safety of endangered species before greenlighting glyphosate.”

-While EPA has said it has not found evidence of cancer risk from glyphosate, the Biden administration has said it plans to revisit the issue.
-In 2015, the International Agency for Research on Cancer classified the chemical as “probably carcinogenic.”
+While EPA has said it has not found evidence of cancer risk f rom glyphosate, California and other states have listed it as a cancer risk and local governments across the country have restricted its use.
+In 2015, the World Health Organization’s International Agency for Research on Cancer classified the chemical as “probably carcinogenic.”

 Last year, Bayer set aside $4.5 billion to deal with the claims that glyphosate causes non-Hodgkin’s lymphoma, a type of cancer.
 The company had previously taken a charge of nearly $10 billion for earlier rounds of litigation.